-Key economic conditions are mixed
+Key economic conditions improving

-Fewer projects as well as professional development activities were restarted compared with the end of 2013.
+On the negative side, fewer projects as well as professional development activities were restarted compared with the end of 2013.
 This, however, is impacted by the declining numbers of cancelled project and professional development activities.